SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">All modifications are written to a log before they are applied.

-2. Please answer following questions regarding the design the design of operation systems.
+2. Please answer following questions regarding the design of operation systems.
 (22pts)

     There are two conflicting goals in OS designs: Convenience and Efficiency.